aijaz/aijaz/README.md

 ## Current Projects

+- I teach the Computer Science class to High School Students at [Colorado Association of Black Professional Engineers and Scientists (CABPES)][cabpes].
 - For about the past ten years I've been the developer and designer behind the [Qur'an Memorizer][qm] iOS App.
 - I recently wrote the [QuranReflect][qr] iOS app, which is still very much a work in progress.